ocxtal/minialign/README.md

   minimap target.fa.gz query.fa.gz > out.mini
   ```
   The output is TAB-delimited with each line consisting of query name, length,
-  0-based start, end, strand, target name, length, start, end and the number of
+  0-based start, end, strand, target name, length, start, end, the number of
-  co-linear minimizers in the match.
+  co-linear minimizers in the match and the fraction of matching minimizers.

 * Prebuild index and then map:
   ```sh